'Vaccine apartheid': Africans tell UN they need vaccines

 The WHO says only 15% of promised donations of vaccines — from rich countries that have access to large quantities of them — have been delivered.
 The U.N. health agency has said it wants countries to fulfill their dose-sharing pledges “immediately” and make shots available for programs that benefit poor countries and Africa in particular.

-Biden, earlier this year, broke with European allies to embrace waivers to intellectual property rights for the vaccines, but there was no movement Wednesday toward the necessary global consensus on the issue required under World Trade Organization rules.
+Biden, earlier this year, broke with European allies to embrace waivers to intellectual property rights for the vaccines, but there was no movement Wednesday toward the necessary global consensus on the issue required under WTO rules.

 While some nongovernmental organizations have called those waivers vital to boosting global production of the shots, U.S. officials concede it is not the most constricting factor in the inequitable vaccine distribution — and some privately doubt the waivers for the highly complex shots would lead to enhanced production.

-Associated Press writers Carley Petesch in Dakar, Senegal, Zeke Miller in Washington and Mallika Sen in New York contributed to this report.
+Associated Press writers Carley Petesch in Dakar, Senegal, Zeke Miller in Washington, David Biller in Rio de Janeiro and Mallika Sen in New York contributed to this report.
 Follow Pia Sarkar on Twitter at http://twitter.com/PiaSarkar_TK

 Credit: Uncredited